Sxmoore/BIO_350_F25/README.md

  - I didn't know where to start, specifically when it came to directing VSCode what I wanted to find
  - With the help of Dr. Einarsson, I was able to slow down and take things step-by-step and work thorught the initial values ant the extinction and repopulation rates within the metapopulation
 - It all works!

+IC_Example 6:
+- Fitting models to data
+- Calculated example data of moose encounters in a negative binomial equation